JayBazuzi/Mobbing-Pattern-Language/_patterns/My turn is for learning.md

 > learning.** Ask your questions, we'll whiteboard, we'll teach.
 Then, when the
 > timer is up we will go back to the code.

-Caution: this can come accross as "don't ask questions when it's not your turn".
+Caution: this can come across as "don't ask questions when it's not your turn".
 It's supposed to be the opposite.
 It's "we want you with us, and we will make 10 minutes out of every hour exclusively for you to ask questions and have our undivided attention".
 The goal is to make a safe place for that team member to learn and